shihabshaharia/Zonely/README.md

 Timezone identifiers must be valid [IANA timezone names](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

+Or simply search for a missing city in the app and click "Request" to open a GitHub issue!

 ## Dependencies

 - [HotKey](https://github.com/soffes/HotKey) — Global keyboard shortcuts for macOS
+- [LaunchAtLogin](https://github.com/sindresorhus/LaunchAtLogin-Modern) — Launch at login functionality

 ## Permissions